Pension debt payment outlined should St. George effort pass Saturday

 “Our numbers that we did with the largest accounting firm in the south … indicate we’re going to have a $14 million surplus,” organizer Andrew Murrell said during a forum ahead of the council meeting Wednesday.

 He used the discussion to argue the St. George area floats city-parish operations: “What else do we pay for that we don’t get the benefit of?
-Baton Rouge Police and Baton Rouge Fire pensions?
+Baton Rouge police and Baton Rouge fire pensions?
 But, BRFD doesn’t come to my house and the police turn around at Essen,” he quipped.

 The debt is associated with the cost of retiring public employees who worked prior to incorporation.